List of US Vice Presidents Names and Their History

 Who was the first Vice President of the United States?

-John Adams served as the first Vice President from 1789 to 1797 under President George Washington.
+The first Vice President was John Adams, who served from 1789 to 1797 under President George Washington.

 Henry Stewart